 Staff circulated a referral packet in late June to solicit public feedback on draft Code changes.
 Staff received 12 responses from referral agencies and none from the public.
-Only two referral agencies responded with comments the others responded with no comment.
-County staff also received internal feedback from other county departments.
+Only two referral agencies responded with comments, while the others had no comment or conflict County staff also received internal feedback from other county departments.
 This section summarizes the comments received, as well as changes made in response to those comments.
+Staff did not receive any additional comments on docket DC-19-0001 for the BOCC hearing.